programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 report.

--   For extensive background and bibliography on topic modeling you may wish to begin with Scott Weingart’s [Guided Tour to Topic Modeling][]
+-   For extensive background and bibliography on topic modeling you may wish to begin with Scott Weingart's [Guided Tour to Topic Modeling][]
--   Ted Underwood’s ‘[Topic modeling made just simple enough][]‘ is an important discussion on interpreting the meaning of topics.
+-   Ted Underwood's '[Topic modeling made just simple enough][]' is an important discussion on interpreting the meaning of topics.
--   Lisa Rhody’s post on interpreting topics is also illuminating.
+-   Lisa Rhody's post on interpreting topics is also illuminating.
-    ‘[Some Assembly Required][]‘ *Lisa @ Work* August 22, 2012.
+    '[Some Assembly Required][]' *Lisa @ Work* August 22, 2012.
--   Clay Templeton, ‘[Topic Modeling in the Humanities: An Overview |
+-   Clay Templeton, '[Topic Modeling in the Humanities: An Overview |
-    Maryland Institute for Technology in the Humanities][]‘, n.d.
+    Maryland Institute for Technology in the Humanities][]', n.d.
--   David Blei, Andrew Ng, and Michael Jordan, ‘[Latent dirichlet allocation][],’ The Journal of Machine Learning Research 3 (2003).
+-   David Blei, Andrew Ng, and Michael Jordan, '[Latent dirichlet allocation][],' The Journal of Machine Learning Research 3 (2003).
--   Finally, also consult David Mimno’s [bibliography of topic modeling articles][].
-They’re tagged by topic to make finding the right one for a particular application that much easier.
+-   Finally, also consult David Mimno's [bibliography of topic modeling articles][].
+They're tagged by topic to make finding the right one for a particular application that much easier.
 Also take a look at his recent article on [Computational Historiography][] from ACM Transactions on Computational Logic which goes through a hundred years of Classics journals to learn something about the field.
-While the article should be read as a good example of topic modeling, his ‘Methods’ section is especially important, in that it discusses preparing text for this sort of analysis.
+While the article should be read as a good example of topic modeling, his 'Methods' section is especially important, in that it discusses preparing text for this sort of analysis.

   [Command Line Bootcamp]: http://praxis.scholarslab.org/tutorials/bash/